Moxy Früvous

 Moxy Früvous was a Canadian politically satirical folk-pop band from Thornhill, Ontario, Canada.
 The band was founded in 1989, and was active until 2001.
-Common themes in Früvous songs include Canada and the "human experience".
+Common themes in Früvous songs include Canada and the "human experience."

 History

 The band formed in 1989 when Jian Ghomeshi (then going by Jean Ghomeshi), Murray Foster and Mike Ford, former classmates at the local Thornlea Secondary School and playing in a pub band called The Chia Pets at the time, joined with David Matheson to busk in Toronto.
 They drew crowds, and, eventually, the attention of Toronto-based CBC Radio, which commissioned songs about political and local issues for the radio show Later the Same Day.
 Some songs written for the show later appeared on their albums; these songs include "The Gulf War Song" and "My Baby Loves a Bunch of Authors", which was written for a Toronto authors' festival.

-They cut a six-song demo tape in 1992, and that year performed at the SOCAN Awards celebration.
-Their first major-label album, Bargainville, was released the next year.
-Shortly after, they embarked on a touring schedule that continued, practically without stopping except to record new material, until the end of 2000.
+The band released a self-titled six-song demo tape in 1992, and that year performed at the SOCAN Awards celebration.
+The band's success led to a bidding war and the band signing with Warner Music Canada.
+The demo sold over 50,000 units and was certified Gold in Canada in 1993.
+Their first major-label album, Bargainville, was released the same year.
+Bargainville was also successful, and was certified Platinum in Canada in 1994.

 On August 14, 1997, their song "You Will Go to the Moon" was used by NASA to wake the crew of STS-85.

 The band sometimes sang with little or no accompaniment in a style similar to contemporary a cappella.
 A number of their songs also express the band's progressive political leanings ("The Greatest Man in America", for instance, mocks Rush Limbaugh, and "Big Fish" lambastes former Premier of Ontario Mike Harris).
 Früvous was also known for their close relationship with their fans and their live shows, which were full of political commentary, humorous banter, and musical improvisation.

+On July 27, 1999, the band released Thornhill.
+The album was released by True North Records.
+"Sad Girl" was released as a single from the album and was accompanied by a music video.

 The band gave its last concert in 2000 (excepting a performance at an annual fan convention in 2001).